 14. South Jetty RV Park

-Looking for a beach getaway with some high intensity fun?
+Looking for a beach getaway with some high-intensity fun?
 Florence, Oregon may be the spot for you.
 Florence is home to some of the largest sand dunes in the United States, which makes it the perfect place to rent a dune buggy or try your hand at sandboarding.

-While in Florence, South Jetty RV and Camping Resort makes a great home base.
+While in Florence, South Jetty RV and Camping Resort make a great home base.
 While not directly on the beach, the resort is adjacent to the sand dunes and the beach can be accessed through the state park.
 The resort offers a swimming pool, hot tub, nature trails, tennis courts, and a basketball court along with lots of planned activities.

 Pacific City is a Thousand Trails resort, making it a great choice for members.
 However, everyone is welcome at the campground.
 There are 184 sites at the park that can accommodate rigs of all sizes.
+Thousand Trails members, this is one of the RV campgrounds along the Oregon Coast for you!

 15. Humbug Mountain State Park